fdq09eca/asc_luckdraw/README.md

 # Lucky draw

 This site is created for HKIAPS, CUHK lucky draw event.
-There are few hidden activation keys that may bring extra fun to the audience.
+Hidden keys are created for extra fun.

 ## Usage

+To roll the dice, do one of the followings:

+1. <kbd>Click</kbd> the `Roll` button.
-you may just <kbd>click</kbd> or _press and hold_ <kbd>Enter</kbd> to the `Roll` button, while the latter creates better atsmophere.
+2. _Press and hold_ <kbd>Enter</kbd> to the `Roll` button, release upon request.

 ## Activation keys